Hashpack/hashconnect/README.md

 #### PairingEvent

 The pairing event is triggered when a user accepts a pairing.
-It returns an array containing accountId's and a WalletMetadata.
+It returns an [ApprovePairing](#messagetypesapprovepairing) object containing accountId's and a [WalletMetadata](#hashconnecttypeswalletmetadata).

 ```js
 this.hashconnect.pairingEvent.once((pairingData) => {
     //example
     pairingData.accountIds.forEach(id => {
         if(this.pairedAccounts.indexOf(id) == -1)